-All things can be said to be the sum of their disparate parts, a truth that makes the Caribbean as a whole, and St. Maarten/St. Martin in particular, so special thanks to an uncommon border.
+All things can be said to be the sum of their disparate parts, a truth that makes the Caribbean as a whole, and St. Maarten/St. Martin in particular, extra special thanks to an uncommon border.

-Neither side wanted to cede their claims to the other, so there was a brief, somewhat contentious period of discord and debate.
+Neither side wanted to cede their claims to the other, of course.
+This resulted in a brief, somewhat contentious period of discord and debate.

-Looking at a map of St. Maarten/St. Martin, you might surmise that the French rep had a head start, cheated by running, or was more physically fit than his Dutch counterpart.
+Looking at a map of St. Maarten/St. Martin, you might surmise that the French rep had a head start, cheated, or was more physically fit than his Dutch counterpart.

 Historical details are sketchy, though locals swear it’s all true.
-Whether you believe the story or not, it’s still a neat little legend to consider as you breeze back and forth over this friendliest of borders born of compromise and a bit of hiking along the sea.
+Whether you believe the story or not, it’s still a neat little legend to consider as you breeze back and forth over this friendliest of borders, born of compromise and a bit of hiking along the sea.